Change reigns supreme where family law trends and expectations are concerned.

 That would be the baby boomers, who are bucking an overall trend of lowered divorce in the U.S. by splitting up at a rate exceeding any other demographic.
 Recent data issued by the respected Pew Research Center states that, “Among those ages 65 and older, the divorce rate has roughly tripled since the 1990s.”

-We stress on our family law website at the established Law Office of Jamie Mitchell (located in Maryville and , respectively) that, “Divorce is hard, yet its’s also a chance to start over.”
+We stress on our family law website at the established Law Office of Mitchell Highlander, LLC (located in Maryville and , respectively) that, “Divorce is hard, yet its’s also a chance to start over.”

 That observation is repeatedly borne out by change that is also being seen increasingly on the remarriage front.
 Legions of people face challenges going through the divorce process, but do indeed find a silver lining in its wake.